naveen157/Spring-MVC-and-Hibernate-Applicaiton/README.md

 # Spring-MVC-and-Hibernate-Applicaiton

-Here i have created the Web Application by using Java Spring MVC and Hibernate Frame work with Mysql database sytem.
+Here I have develped the Web Applicaiton named Customer Relationship Management system.
-I have develped the customer management system here.
+I have used Java Spring MVC and Hibernate Frame work along with Mysql database sytem.